On the distribution of the Hodge locus: Typicality versus atypicality and a strong Zilber--Pink conjecture

 Consider a Calabi-Yau Hodge structure $V$ of weight $3$ with Hodge numbers $h^{3,0}= h^{2,1}=1$ (for instance the Hodge structure given by the mirror dual quintic).
 Its universal deformation space is a quasi-projective curve $S$, since $h^{2,1}=1$ (the projective line minus three points in the case of the mirror dual quintic), which carries a $\Z$VHS $\VV$ of the same type.
 This gives a non-trivial period map $ \Phi: S^{\an} \to \Gamma \backslash D$, where $D= \mathbf{Sp}(4, \RR)/U(1)\times U(1)$.
 The Hodge variety $\Gamma \backslash D$ is a complex manifold of dimension $4$, while its horizontal tangent bundle has rank $2$ (see for example \cite[page 257-258]{MR2918237}).
 The analytic curve $\Phi(S^\an)$ is known to be Hodge generic in $\Gamma \backslash D$ (in fact its algebraic monodromy is $\mathbf{Sp}_4$).
 Thus $\hHcd(S, \VV) = 2-1 =1$ while $\Hcd(S, \VV) = 4-1=3$.

 Consider the special points $s \in S$ where the weight 3 Hodge structure

 splits as a sum of two twisted weight one Hodge structures: $(V_s^{2,1} \oplus V_s^{1,2})$ and its orthogonal for the Hodge metric $ (V_s^{3,0} \oplus V_s^{0,3})$.
 Following Moore \cite{moorepaper, moorenotes}, such points $s\in S$ are referred to as \emph{two-attractors}.
-They are irreducible components of the intersection of $\Phi(S^\an)$ with some modular curve $Y_n$ embedded in $\Gamma\backslash D$ as an horizontal Hodge subvariety.
+They are irreducible components of the intersection of $\Phi(S^\an)$ with a product $Y_n\subset \Gamma\backslash D$ of two modular curves (one of them non-horizontally embedded).